joha1na/my-prose-app/README.md

 If you find a bug or have a suggestion for improvement:
 1. Check if the issue already exists in the GitHub issues
-2. If not, create a new issue with a clear description and reproduction steps
+2. If not, create a new issue using one of our issue templates with a clear description and reproduction steps

+### Security

+For security-related issues, please review our [Security Policy](SECURITY.md) before submitting a report.

 ## Author